Comprehensive Auto Coverage

 - Mechanical breakdowns and costs required for associated repairs.

 - Rental fees.
 You’ll have to pay for this yourself if you need an interim vehicle while yours is out of commission.

 However, for all of these scenarios there are additional protections you can purchase which would cover costs.
 Inquire with your insurance provider or broker in Saint John for more details.

 The way the cost structure for comprehensive insurance works is a little bit different than how it operates with other types of coverage.
 The amount you pay is largely influenced by the deductible you select.
 This is the amount you’ll pay yourself in the event that damages are incurred.
 The higher the deductible you select, the less you’ll pay for your premium.
 For many people this amount is $1,000, but it should be whatever you can realistically afford to pay to repair or replace your car should the worst happen.

 Finding the Right Auto Insurance Policy For You

-In Saint John, Carnaghan Taylor Insurance is a brokerage that can secure you the most suitable insurance at the best possible rate.
+In Saint John, Carnaghan Thorne Insurance is a brokerage that can secure you the most suitable insurance at the best possible rate.
 Contact us today with your questions about auto or motorcycle insurance, or to schedule a consultation with one of our brokers in Saint John, NB.